-We currently lease approximately 1,900 square feet of office space in Destin, Florida (see "Certain Relationships and Related Transactions" below) and recently built out approximately 5,000 square feet of space under a five-year lease in Tampa, Florida.
-The new Tampa headquarters, which we occupied in August 2007, consists of laboratory (2,000 feet) and manufacturing (3,000 feet) space.
-Also, we currently lease approximately 225 square feet of office space inside the Andrews Institute in Gulf Breeze, Florida, which is used for clinical development and teaching.
-For SpineMedica's operations, we lease approximately 12,200 square feet of office and lab space under a 4.5 year lease in Marietta, Georgia.
+Our corporate headquarters are located in Destin, Florida, where we lease approximately 1,900 square feet of office space. (see "Certain Relationships and Related Transactions" below).
+Our MiMedx operations are conducted in a leased facility of approximately 5,000 square feet in Tampa, Florida.
+This facility consists of laboratory (2,000 feet) and manufacturing (3,000 feet) space.
+Also in Tampa, Florida we lease approximately 2,000 square feet of office space across the street from our laboratory and manufacturing operations.
+We lease approximately 12,200 square feet of office, laboratory and manufacturing space in Marietta, Georgia which is where we conduct our SpineMedica operations.
+Lastly, we lease approximately 225 square feet of office space inside the Andrews Institute in Gulf Breeze, Florida, which is used for clinical development and teaching.
 We believe these facilities are adequate for our current activities.
 We do not own any real estate.